aMoss5150/Ellie-The-Etsy-Clone/README.md

 ## Future Features

--Scraper tool for searching for existing builds that have certain parts already installed -Sound comparison section with blind shootouts to help decide what exhaust to use -Would like to expand on sound shootout section that adds volume matching to aid in perception of the tone rather than just volume
+- Scraper tool for searching for existing builds that have certain parts already installed
+- Sound comparison section with blind shootouts to help decide what exhaust to use
+- Would like to expand on sound shootout section that adds volume matching to aid in perception of the tone rather than just volume